top of page

 Q: Do you offer physical education?

-A: Elementary students participate in Movement (aka “Physical Education”) two times a week.
-Preschool and kindergarten students do not participate in formal physical education, but all Guides have been trained by the Learning in Motion program to maximize opportunities for student movement in their classrooms and beyond.
+A: Elementary students participate in Movement (aka “Physical Education”) two times a week, and kindergarten students participate one time a week.
+Preschool students do not participate in formal physical education, but all Guides have been trained by the Learning in Motion program to maximize opportunities for student movement in their classrooms and beyond.
 In Middle School, physical education occurs two times a week as student-led movement and a 3rd movement class is led by a Middle School Guide; students also engage in a lot of physical work during their Occupations.

 Q: How many students are in the classroom?
 How many adults?

 A: In the Children’s House, there is 1 adult per 10 children.
 Each classroom has 20 children and 2 adults.
 In Lower and Upper Elementary, we have two adults per classroom, and class sizes are typically around 28-30 students.
-Our Middle School has 28 students, 3 Lead (Occupation) Guides and one Assistant Guide.
+Our Middle School has 32 students, 4 Lead (Occupation) Guides and one part-time math/seminar Guide.

 Q: Do you offer enrichment classes, such as art and music?